-Shorts and skirts must be no more than three inches above the knee, no skin shall be visible above the knee.
+Shorts and skirts must be no more than three inches above the knee.
 Low cut revealing necklines are prohibited.
 No house shoes/slippers are allowed except on designated days.
 No pajama pants or shirts are allowed except on designated days.
 No cutout or lace-up clothing is allowed.